 Our Admissions staff welcomes your calls, visits, and questions.
-Our staff is dedicated to helping you identify a Program of Study and assisting you in achieving your educational goals.
-We invite you to attend any of our Discovery Days, Career Days, or schedule a visit to one of our campuses to see our exceptional instructional labs and classrooms and to meet with instructors for first-hand information about the programs.
+Our staff is dedicated to helping you select a Program of Study and assist you in achieving your educational goals.
+We invite you to attend a Discovery Day or career day or schedule a visit to one of our campuses to see our exceptional instructional lab and classroom spaces and to meet with instructors for first-hand information about the programs.

-Information regarding admission to any program can be obtained from the Admissions Office on any of the Southeast Community College campuses or at www.southeast.edu.
+Information regarding admission to any program can be obtained from the Admissions Office on any of the SCC campuses or at www.southeast.edu/steps-for-admission/.

-If you are unsure of your career goals, or are unsure of where to begin the college search process, the Admissions staff will help get you started on the right path!
-The admissions process is tailored to students needs and includes discussion of student interests, values, and skills; review of various programs of study; selection of programs for further exploration; discussion of program requirements; explanation of career options available in various fields of study; and referral to appropriate academic or career/technical program staff.
-Services are available to all prospective students, all declared and visiting students, alumni and the general public.
+If you are unsure of your career goals, or where to begin the college search process, our Admissions staff will help you get started on your Path to Possible!
+The admissions process is tailored to students’ needs and includes a discussion of student interests, values, and skills; a review of various Programs of Study; selection of programs for further exploration; discussion of program requirements; explanation of career options available in various fields of study; and referral to faculty or an advisor.
+Services are available to prospective students, current and visiting students, alumni, and the general public.

-The process for enrollment is easy.
-Please review the information below and visit the College’s website at www.southeast.edu to access online forms and additional information regarding specific program requirements.
-We’ve also provided a checklist to assist you through these steps.
+The admissions and enrollment process is easy.
+Please review the information below and visit www.southeast.edu/academics to access online forms and additional information regarding specific program requirements.
+We’ve also provided a New Student Checklist to assist you through these steps.

-Please note: If you plan to enroll in a few courses, do not plan to receive financial aid, and are not seeking a degree from SCC, you do not need to apply for admissions.
-Registration for individual courses as a visiting student can be completed with assistance from an Admissions Counselor and/or at the Registration and Records Office.
+Please note: If you plan to enroll in a few courses, do not plan to receive financial aid and are not seeking a degree from SCC, you do not need to apply for admission.
+Registration for individual courses as a visiting student can be completed with assistance from an Admissions Counselor and/or at the Registration & Records Office.
 Individuals not seeking a degree from SCC and who desire to register for classes online should complete the Visiting Student Application at www.southeast.edu/applynow.

 New Student Checklist

 We’re committed to helping you achieve your goals!
-Follow the steps on this guide to enroll at Southeast Community College.
+Follow the steps in this guide to enroll at Southeast Community College.

 Apply to an SCC Program of Study

-Please note that you’re welcome to take the Next Generation ACCUPLACER as part of your campus visit-let us know and we’ll make it happen!
+Please note that you’re welcome to take the Next-Generation ACCUPLACER as part of your campus visit.
+Please let us know and we’ll make it happen!

 - Military and Veterans Services

-If you are an active military member, veteran or a spouse or dependent, you can receive Veteran Affairs education benefits through SCC.
+If you are an active military member, veteran, spouse, or dependent, you can receive Veteran Affairs education benefits through SCC.
 To get more information or apply for benefits, contact the Veteran’s Specialist at 402-437-2614 or www.southeast.edu/veterans-services.